-We relaunched Talk Talk, one of the largest Telecoms company here in the UK.
+Talk Talk are one of the largest Telecoms company’s here in the UK.

 The aim was to show it's the little moments in life that matter.
 Whether it's getting a text from a boy, a TV dinner or playing Candy Crush after a row.
 Highlighting Talk Talk as the enabler of all this lovely normalness that makes us human.